wagtail-nest/wagtail-personalisation/docs/editor_guide/segments_dashboard.rst

 -----------------------

 By default, Wagxperience's "dashboard view" is active on the segment dashboard.
-If you'd like to switch between the dashboard view and list view, open the segment dashboard and click the "Switch view" button in the green header at the top of the page.
+If you would like to switch between the dashboard view and list view, open the segment dashboard and click the "Switch view" button in the green header at the top of the page.